insight-platform/Savant/README.md

 The framework implements the handlers, which address all the mentioned problems magically without the need to manage them someway explicitly.
 It helps the developer to process streams of anything without restarting the pipeline.
-The video files, sets of video files, image collections, network video streams, and raw video frames (USB, GigE) - all is processed universally (and can be mixed together) without the need to reload the pipeline to attach or detach the stream.
+The video files, sets of video files, video loop file, image collections, network video streams, and raw video frames (USB, GigE) - all is processed universally (and can be mixed together) without the need to reload the pipeline to attach or detach the stream.